 I’m going to be honest here, like I usually am.
 This meal is SUPER EASY to prepare, but one of my most difficult to photograph.
-It took me preparing this meal three times until I was happy with the end results.
-The first time we prepared it, the weather wasn’t cooperating so my photos looked rather dark, and the second time, I was being a mother and doing so many things at once that I forgot it in the oven, so my asparagus weren’t as firm as I wanted them to be.
-They do say that the third time’s a charm and while it still isn’t perfect, it does looks a whole lot better.
+I prepared this meal three times until I was happy with the end results.
+The first time we prepared it, the weather wasn’t cooperating, so my photos looked rather dark, and the second time, I was being a mother and doing so many things at once that I forgot it in the oven, so my asparagus weren’t as firm as I wanted them to be.
+They do say that the third time’s a charm and while it still isn’t perfect, it does look a whole lot better.
 I do have to say that each time it tasted absolutely amazing.
 My husband seemed to think that it was just my way of wanting to eat and enjoy it each time, and he may just be right, because it was delicious!

 Since the year begun, we’ve been thoroughly enjoying eating and living healthier, and so far the results speak for themselves.
 I’ve lost a few pounds, nothing to brag about, and the kids have actually been looking forward to dinner, and even Madison, my youngest, has been making her way into the kitchen.
 We have been trying new veggies and incorporating a lot more fish into our diet, and you may remember that was one of the goal that we were trying to achieve this year, and so far so good.

-When you’re a mom, it may seem that you’re pulled every which way.
-It can get hectic in my household and to be honest, I don’t have the time to spend hours in the kitchen preparing dinner.
-So for me it’s all about simplicity, but still great tasting, healthy and nutritious, and wild-caught Alaska whitefish varieties such as halibut, sablefish, sole, Alaska pollock and cod are just that.
+When you’re a mom, it may seem that you’re being pulled every which way.
+It can get hectic in my household, and to be honest, I don’t have the time to spend hours in the kitchen preparing dinner.
+So for me, it’s all about simplicity, but still great tasting, healthy and nutritious, and wild-caught Alaska whitefish varieties such as halibut, sablefish, sole, Alaska pollock and cod are just that.

-Did you know that Alaska’s cold pristine water produces the purest, high quality seafood?
+Did you know that Alaska’s cold, pristine water produces the purest, highest quality seafood?
 Their wild fisheries contribute to nearly 60% of all seafood harvested right here in the USA.
-They are sold fresh and frozen all year round and can be made into delicious recipes for your entire family to enjoy and as a way to get them to eat more seafood.
-That’s why today I’m sharing with you this very easy and delicious Alaska Pollock and Veggies Foil Packet dinner that even the kids can do.
+They are sold fresh and frozen all year round and can be made into delicious recipes for your entire family to enjoy as a way to get them to eat more seafood.
+That’s why today I’m sharing with you this very easy and delicious Alaska Pollock and Veggie Foil Packet dinner that even the kids can do.

-2 bundles organic asparagus, also divided into 6 portions
+- 2 bundles of organic asparagus, also divided into 6 portions

 Now there are two ways that you can serve your foil packets.
 You can either eat directly from your foil packet or you can plate it.
 The older kids prefer eating directly from the packets as there are no dishes to clean up afterwards, plastic forks works wonders too.
 For the younger kids, I suggest plating it.